kaptandatasolutions/kaptandatasolutions.github.io/aboutme.md

 # Kaptan Data Solutions - Portfolio

-Welcome to **Kaptan Data Solutions (KDS)**, where we craft elegant solutions to meet the data science needs in the field of medical physics.
+Welcome to **Kaptan Data Solutions (KDS)**, where we craft elegant solutions to meet the data science needs in the field of medical physics, companies, laboratories, and institutions.
 We believe in a world where your data is as sharp as a fencing foil and as loyal as a true friend.

 ## Launch of Our Portfolio